Electronic-Old-Persian-Library/Old-Persian-Dataset/README.md

 </br>

-Personal photography from museums and ancient locations
+Personal photography from national museum of Iran and Takht-e-Jamshid (Persepolis)